-As an American who’s wandered the sun-baked streets of Catania, Sicily, for the past two years, I’ve uncovered a curated blend of historic sights and can’t-miss experiences—the best things to see and do in Catania—that I’m excited to share with you!
-My very first impression of Italy came through this city, and even without comparing it to other cities, I noticed how its raw beauty is complicated by graffiti and trash.
-Still, Catania pulls off the gritty look authentically, almost as if the street art and chaos are part of its Sicilian charm.
+My very first impression of Italy was the city of Catania, and even without comparing it to other Italian cities, I noticed how its raw beauty is complicated by graffiti and trash.
+Still, Catania pulls off the gritty look authentically, almost as if the street art and chaos are part of its Sicilian charm!

-This guide to things to do and see in Catania, Sicily, will help you decide how to maximize your vacation time without getting overwhelmed.
+This guide to things to do and see in Catania, Sicily, will help you make the most of your vacation time without feeling overwhelmed.
 In Italy, the life motto is to slow down and enjoy life.
+This list of Catania attractions is broken down in a way to help you customize your own Catania itinerary for your taste.

 Map of Things to See in Catania

 The map includes bonus extras like top-rated local restaurants.
-If you download the Google Maps app, you can save and use this map while exploring Catania.
+If you download the Google Maps app, you can save and use this map while exploring Catania attractions.
 It’s your go-to travel companion for finding all the best things to see in Catania—with zero guesswork.

 Top Things To See In Catania [AKA: Free]